Creating a metadata view

 Adding fields

-Below Name and Description fields, you can add the fields you'd like to expose in an archive using this metadata view.
-(See screenshot above.)
+Below Name and Description fields, you can add the fields you'd like to expose in an archive using this metadata view (see screenshot above).

 Fields that you add here can be assigned to Regions and Zones.
 These terms are used to describe the areas on the Asset Details page in the web interface where the information is displayed.

 A Region is a group of fields with a group header and can contain any number of fields.
-Each region you create can then be assigned to a Zone Zones relate specifically to the main FotoWeb interface, where the asset details page has two zones: Quick Info is the zone directly below the asset's title, to the left of the asset preview, while the Asset Details zone is the area that holds the asset's preview and additional information tabs.
-Assigning a region to the Asset Details zone creates a new tab that holds those metadata fields.
+Each region you create can then be assigned to a Zone Zones relate specifically to the main FotoWeb interface, where the asset details page has two zones: Quick Info is the zone directly below the asset's title, to the left of the asset preview, while the Asset Details zone is the area that contains the asset's preview and additional information tabs.
+Assigning a region to the Asset Details zone creates a new tab that contains those metadata fields.
 The tab will be named according to the region name you chose above.

 Note: In the Pro interface, the Region will be used as a group header for the fields it contains.
-Zones are not in use in the Pro interface but you should still assign a zone to all regions so the metadata view can be used in the main FotoWeb interface.
+Zones are not in use in the Pro interface, but you should still assign a zone to all regions so the metadata view can be used in the main FotoWeb interface.

 Creating a region and adding fields to it